Stimulus hopes boost stocks to record; bitcoin soars

 (Graphic: Global stock indexes 2020, )

-Brent crude oil futures rose 1.2% to $51.71 a barrel, their highest since early March - before over-production fears and virus worries pushed oil prices off a cliff.
+Brent crude oil futures rose as much as 1.6% to their highest since early March - before over-production fears and virus worries pushed oil prices off a cliff.
 [O/R]

-“My suspicion is markets are inclined to extend this rally for two reasons,” said Vishnu Varathan, head economist at Mizuho in Singapore, citing U.S. monetary policy support and vaccine rollouts.

-“If new infection numbers don’t go crazy...I think there is some scope for a so-called Santa rally into the end of the year,” he said.

-U.S. Federal Reserve Chairman Jerome Powell vowed on Wednesday to keep pouring cash in to markets until the U.S. economic recovery is secure.
+In further monetary support, U.S. Federal Reserve Chairman Jerome Powell vowed on Wednesday to keep pouring cash into markets until the U.S. economic recovery is secure.

 Better-than-expected labour data in Australia pushed the Aussie as high as $0.7624, its strongest since mid-2018.
 [AUD/]